maziac/DeZogPlugin/Readme.md

 The plugin can be compiled with Visual Studio (19).
 It has been built with VS on a Mac.
 Most probably this will work on Windows as well but has not been tested.

-Place the UartSocket.dll (and the UartSocket.dll.config) in the root directory of CSpect (i.e. at the same level as the CSpect.exe program).
+Place the DeZogpPlugin.dll (and the DeZogpPlugin.dll.config) in the root directory of CSpect (i.e. at the same level as the CSpect.exe program).
 Once you start CSpect it will automatically start the plugin.
-If everything works well you will see a message in the console: "UartSocket plugin started."
+If everything works well you will see a message in the console: "DeZogp plugin started."

 # Build